jaromilfrossard/permuco4brain/README.md

 # `permuco4brain`

-WARNING: permuco4brain currently works with the `flip` branch of permuco.
+`permuco4brain` currently works with permuco 1.1.1 (github) .
 Download it using:

-`devtools::install_github(jaromilfrossard/permuco, ref = "flip")`
+`devtools::install_github(jaromilfrossard/permuco)`

-This package is an add-on to permuco to compute cluster-mass test on spatio-temporal data, like full-scalp EEG data.
+This package is an add-on to permuco for computing clustermass tests on spatio-temporal data (eg: full-scalp EEG data).

-The package is still in developpement and you can expect changes.
+The package is still under developpement and you can expect changes.

+# Functionality

 The main function is brainperm() and it needs: